NLarsen15/OTSO/README.md

 In order for OTSO to be installed and operate correctly, one must have a fortran compiler and python installed.
 OTSO has been designed to work alongside the Anaconda python software as this makes OTSO much easier to use.

-Installation instructions for OTSO outside of the anaconda environment will be provided in an update in the near future.
+Installation instructions for OTSO outside of the Anaconda environment will be provided in the future.
+Currently Linux is the only OS where OTSO has been reliably installed without the use of Anaconda.

 ## Windows OS